Exploration and Resource Geology (International) (MESci)

 This course builds upon and augments the equivalent BSc programme by means of a fourth year which enables you to undertake a specialist research project in the area of your choice.

-The fieldwork activities for this degree scheme are similar to those for our Geology programmes but with an applied aspect.
-In year one the main locations visited are South Wales and Arran.
-Year two you will visit southwest England to study sedimentary basins and the tin mining legacy and northern Spain, where rock exposure is completely different from the UK.
-In year four the MESci students chose their own fieldtrip destination, often a Mediterranean island, where they undertake research level fieldwork in their own discipline.
+The fieldwork activities for this course are similar to those for our Geology programme but with an applied aspect.
+In year one the main location is Pembrokeshire.
+In year two students currently visit South West England to study sedimentary basins and the tin mining legacy and northern Spain, where rock exposure is completely different from the UK.

-We have a thriving Society of Economic Geologists (SEG) chapter that links us to this international society and enables us to attract specialist visiting lecturers and arrange field visits to working quarries and mines e.g. Navan in Ireland.
+We have a thriving Society of Economic Geologists (SEG) chapter that links us to this international society and allows us to attract specialist visiting lecturers and arrange field visits to working quarries and mines.

 |Typical A level offer||AAA.
 At least two A-levels should be a Science, Geography, Geology or Maths.|